emagiz/emdocs/mds/microlearning/crashcourse-platform-capture-using-a-tag.md

 ## 3. Using a tag

-As specified before with uszing we mean utilizing functionality to assist the user in achieving their goal.
+As specified before with using we refer to utilizing functionality to assist the user in achieving their goal.
-In this case the main goal of tagging is to create several overviews (i.e. determine scope, determine message pattern, determine dependencies) based on the overviews available in each ILM phase.
+In this case, the main goal of tagging is to create several overviews (i.e. determine the scope, determine message pattern, determine dependencies) within the overviews available in each ILM phase.

 After you have added a tag and linked it to one or more systems and integrations you can use this tag to filter.
 In this example we will filter our Capture overview based on two different parameters:
 - Scope (which systems and integrations are in Sprint 1)